 In a game of inches or centimeters, being consistent on the mark is the key in any jumping event.
 When I was a Long and Triple jumper,

-If you are a high jumper, please visit http://www.acheson-creative.com/highjump/ for a detailed look and the on-line calculator.
+If you are a high jumper, please visit this page for a detailed look and the on-line calculator.
 The article is now hosted on SpeedEndurance, thanks to Todd Acheson.